jliszka/jliszka.github.com/_posts/2013-12-18-bayesian-networks-and-causality.md

 ![A -> C <- B](/assets/img/pgm/join-c.png)

-This case is interesting — normally, belief would not be able to propagate through node C like this, but if its value is known, the node becomes "activated" and belief can flow through.
+This case is interesting—normally, belief would not be able to propagate through node C like this, but if its value is known, the node becomes "activated" and belief can flow through.
 The intuition here is that if I already know that there's a traffic jam (C), then knowing that it's rush hour (A) should _decrease_ my belief that the weather is bad (B).
 Rush hour "explains away" the traffic jam, making bad weather seem less likely.